ladisk/uff_widget/README.md

 # uff_widget
-Package for vizualizing a UFF file used in vibration testing.
+Package for visualizing a UFF file used in vibration testing.

 It is constructed from 4 basic methodes: